mattlianje/pg_pipeline/README.md

 When your pipelines outgrow **pg_pipeline**, you'll know.

 ## Core Concepts
-There are just 4 concepts:
+There are just 4 things to know...
 ### 1. Pipeline Definition
 A pipeline consists of 5 keys in a json: